avatartwo/avatar2-examples/fitbit/README.md

 ### Overview

-In this example, we used avatar² to reach specific bluetooth routines and then transfer execution to qemu which allow us to do further analysis.
+In this example, you can use avatar² to reach specific bluetooth routines and then transfer execution to qemu which it allows you to do further analysis.

 ### Contents